Carrieukie/TictacToe-Minimax-Alpha-Beta/README.md

 -   **Minimax:** Explores all possible game states to choose the optimal move.

 -   **Alpha-Beta Pruning:** Reduces the number of nodes evaluated in the Minimax tree, enhancing performance.

+### Monte Carlo Tree Search (MCTS)
+MCTS is a probabilistic search algorithm that combines random sampling with a strategic tree-building process.
+It balances exploration and exploitation to find optimal moves without requiring exhaustive exploration of the game tree.

+-   **Selection**: Navigate the tree to choose the most promising node.

+-   **Expansion**: Add new child nodes to the tree.

+-   **Simulation**: Perform random simulations to evaluate potential outcomes.

+-   **Backpropagation**: Update the tree with the simulation results to improve decision-making.

 ## Images